Ali Birra: Early life and career

-Hundee was another name for Ahmad Taqi.

 Birra continued his career both as a musician and a composer.
 He produced his first album in 1971, the first in the history of Oromo music.
 He then recorded successful hits such as "Hin Yaadin", "Asabalee", "Ammalelee", and "Gamachu".
 His albums included Sudanese songs such as "Al-Habib Ween" and Harari songs such as "Yidenqal".

-Birgitta Åström, a Swedish admirer of Birra who had been a vice-secretary at the Swedish Embassy in Addis Ababa, asked to marry him.
-Birra agreed and married her in 1985.
+Birra married Birgitta Åström in 1985.
 In 1986, Birra's wife was transferred to Saudi Arabia, and Birra accompanied her to the country.
 But Birra faced difficulties in Saudi Arabia, and proceeded to Sweden, where he lived for two years.
 In 1988, he went to the United States to attend the Los Angeles Arts Academy.
 He graduated in 1990, and by 1992, he had released his first two albums outside of Ethiopia amid increasing international fame.
-He also conducted many concerts and festivals in many countries, including the 2005 Enkutatash (Ethiopian New Year) celebration at the Addis Sheraton.
+He also conducted many concerts and festivals in many countries, including the 2005 Enkutatash (Ethiopian New Year) celebration at the Addis Sheraton.He celebrates his 50 years journey on the music in 2013.

-Ali Birra is one of the first artists of the sixties in East Africa who developed music including funk, jazz, rock or reggae.
-His various styles put together binary, accoustic and electric rhythms.
-It appears to be a mix of traditional and actual musical forms.
-Ali's music represents perfectly the various vocal style.
-He also brassed "jazz fusion funk" represents the African roots when it is played with percussion.
-The afro-oriental roots "rock fusion funk" are also there when they are accompanied by Oud and the percussion.
-Finally he uses soft, simple, clear and various languages.
-There is also many topics such as innocence, passion, courage, moral defeat and human pain in some of Ali Birra's songs.